 By default, communications originating from one type of serial controller-RS-232 vs. RS-422 vs. Ethernet-stay on the corresponding network path.
-A "Separate" setting indicates this separation for "Network Routing."
-See 3.8.7COMMUNICATIONS - Submenu.
-If you are using an RS-422 controller, for example, it will communicate only with the projector to which it is connected unless you change this setting to either "RS-232 and RS-422 Joined" or "All Joined".
+A separate setting indicates this separation for Network Routing in the Communications menu, see Section 3.8.7 COMMUNICATIONS - Submenu.
+If using an RS-422 controller, for example, it communicates only with the projector to which it is connected unless you change this setting to either RS-232 and RS-422 Joined or All Joined.